www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/deployment/weekly-update-dependencies.md

 * Update `net.splitcells.network.bom` via `net.splitcells.network.shell` and `bin/repos.dependencies.update`.
 * Monthly update `net.splitcells.network.distro.java.acme`.
 # Tasks
-* [ ] Keep playwright version in network bom and network execute in syn, by parsing the bom's version in the network execute command, in order to set the version in the POM template.
+* [ ] Keep playwright version in network BOM and network execute in syn, by parsing the BOM's version in the network execute command, in order to set the version in the POM template.
 * [ ] Some worker commands are not real worker commands.
     * [ ] `worker.repos.pull`